 Brian Kornfeld, another Synapse cofounder, explained to Bold Business how the platform works.
 “Click the check boxes and they’ll update right on the spot,” he said.
 “Whatever your thesis is, whatever you are, whatever builds into you and your persona and your journey and it’s going to provide what it is that you’re looking for and who it is that you’re looking for.”

 Synapse product owner Rachel Fisher affirmed the excitement behind their bold innovation.
 “To be able to curate all the way down to that and find the people and companies, the mentors, the talent that you need, the funding that you need, that’s fantastic,” she told Bold Business.

 Synapse Florida Inaugural Innovation Summit at Amalie Arena in Tampa this coming March 28 and 29.
 They will bring together over 1,500 attendees, with over 200 exhibitors, and the presence of over 50 speakers and more than 50 sessions – a truly exciting time for today’s brilliant minds.
-With this number of industry leaders serving as keynote speakers and panelists, Synapse’s Innovation Summit paves the way in discussing and enacting things for the future of innovation in Florida and potentially everywhere.
+With this number of industry leaders serving as keynote speakers and panelists, Synapse’s Innovation Summit paves the way in discussing and enacting things for the future of innovation and start-up ecosystem in Florida and potentially everywhere.